 The concepts derived from the scientific evidence. see ☛Biomechanics→ .
 It is the optimised default against which the ergonomics of any chair can be assessed.
-An essential tool for chair designers.
+An essential standard for chair designers.

-These are described under ☛ Remediation→.
-Listed here are those requiring remediation to ensure a safe sitting position :-
+- Listed here are those requiring remediation to ensure a safe sitting position

 - The intradiscal pressure (IDP) from spinal axial loading in the upright state. ☛Loading→ Raised IDP has increasing effect with degeneration which occurs in most people and may start surprisingly early. ☛Inter Vertebral Disc (IVD)→